-Those who assist, enable, advertise, or financially benefit from sex trafficking of minors face penalties as facilitators under the "sex trafficking of a minor" law.
-Facilitators also face 15-50 years imprisonment and fines up to \$50,000 for prostitution-related offenses involving minors under 21, or 25-50 years and fines up to \$75,000 when the minor is under 14.
+Those who assist, enable, advertise, or financially benefit from child sex trafficking face penalties as facilitators under "trafficking of children for sexual purposes."
+Facilitators also face 15-50 years imprisonment and fines up to \$50,000 for prostitution-related offenses involving minors, or 25-50 years and fines up to \$75,000 when the minor is under 14.
 Facilitators convicted of human trafficking and CSEC offenses are subject to mandatory criminal asset forfeiture and restitution to a victim.

-Depending on the age of the victim, distributing ICSE is punishable by 5--40 years imprisonment without "parole, probation, or suspension of sentence" and a fine up to \$50,000.
-A potentially heightened penalty of 2--10 years imprisonment, or 25--99 years if the victim is under 13, is imposed on facilitators who use a wireless router to distribute or sell ICSE.
+Depending on the age of the victim, distributing ICSE is punishable by 5-20 years imprisonment without "parole, probation, or suspension of sentence" and a fine up to \$50,000.
+A potentially heightened penalty of 2-10 years imprisonment, or 25-99 years if the victim is under 13, is imposed on facilitators who use a wireless router to distribute or sell ICSE.
 Louisiana's sex trafficking law makes it a crime to sell or offer to sell travel services that include or facilitate sex trafficking of children.